xorza/scenarium-egui/README.md

 Startup initialization (dotenv + tracing) lives in `src/init.rs`.

+## Graph serialization

+`Graph` serializes and deserializes directly (via serde) using `GraphFormat::{Toml, Yaml, Json}` in `src/model.rs`.
+The API validates loaded graphs and expects internal graphs to be valid before serialization.

 ## WGPU backend features

 The app uses the eframe WGPU renderer, and backend features are enabled via a direct `wgpu` dependency pinned to the same version as eframe (currently `27.0.1`).
 If you upgrade eframe, update the `wgpu` version and backend feature list (`metal`, `vulkan`, `dx12`) to match so at least one native backend is compiled; otherwise startup can panic with "No wgpu backend feature that is implemented for the target platform was enabled."